redwoodjs/redwood/packages/create-redwood-app/templates/js/.redwood/README.md

 No. You shouldn't have to create, edit or delete anything in this directory in your day-to-day work with Redwood.

 You don't need to commit any other contents of this directory to your version control system.
-It is ignored by default.
+It's ignored by default.

 ## What's in this directory?